hohoaisan/serverless-lambda-s3/README.md

 - `cd serverless-lambda-s3`
 - `yarn` or `npm install`

-Because the `serverless.yml` file is configured to provision any AWS resources that the Lambda function is dependent on, and because S3 bucket names must be globally unique, you will need to change `CSV-BUCKET-NAME-CHANGE-ME` and `FIXED-WIDTH-BUCKET-NAME-CHANGE-ME` in `serverless.yml` to something that is meaningful but still unique.
+Because the `serverless.yml` file is configured to provision any AWS resources that the Lambda function is dependent on, and because S3 bucket names must be globally unique, you will need to change `SOURCE-BUCKET-NAME-CHANGE-ME` and `RESIZE-BUCKET-NAME-CHANGE-ME` in `serverless.yml` to something that is meaningful but still unique.

 At this point, the only thing left to do is deploy our function!